Nerve pain or more accurately known as “peripheral neuropathy” are a group of pain symptoms that affect people who are diabetic.

 How Does It Work?

-Peripheral neuropathy is caused by a deficiency of vitamin B. Nerve Aid contains a whole lot of B vitamins and more.
+Peripheral neuropathy is caused by a deficiency of vitamin B. The formula contains a whole lot of B vitamins and more.
 The most important ingredient in this supplement is vitamin B1 (Benfotiamine).
 This vitamin becomes active once it enters the blood stream, and it provides instant relief from pain.

 Nerve Aid targets the three main causes of nerve pain: